patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/html-css/fundamentals.md

 The first two grid items should look like: `<div class="pf-l-grid__item pf-m-6-col">` The second two grid items should look like: `<div class="pf-l-grid__item pf-m-4-col">`

-Compare your results.
+### Compare your results.

-A fully constructed demo can be viewed and modified in <a href="https://codesandbox.io/s/html-fundamentals-final-o7g08o?file=/index.html" target="_blank">this codesandbox solution</a>.
+A fully constructed demo can be viewed and modified in the provided codesandbox solution.
 Compare your work with the solution.

+<Button variant="primary" component="a" href="https://codesandbox.io/s/html-fundamentals-final-o7g08o?file=/index.html" target="_blank">Codesandbox solution - HTML fundamentals</Button>